-The demandant requested a trial decision to the effect that the registration of the Trademark shall be invalidated and that the costs in connection with the trial shall be borne by the demandee, and summarized and mentioned reasons for request as follows and submitted Evidence A No. 1 to A No. 10 (including their branch numbers) as means of evidence.
+The demandant requested a trial decision whose content is the same as the conclusion, summarized and mentioned reasons for request as follows and submitted Evidence A No. 1 to A No. 10 (including their branch numbers) as means of proof.

-1. Configuration of the Trademark
+1. Configuration of the Trademark.

 (1) The trademark includes an uppercase Alphabetic character "B" written in the fashion of single-stroke writing and brush writing, and in oblique-to-right, followed by lowercase Alphabetic characters "eams" written in the fashion of single-stroke writing and brush writing from left to right along the bottom line of that "B".
-In addition, a figure that looks like a mirror-image of that Alphabetic character "B" is arranged to the left side of that character.
+In addition, a figure that looks like a mirror-image of that Alphabetic character "B" is arranged to the left side of that letter.